aws/copilot-cli/site/content/docs/manifest/scheduled-job.md

 The configuration for the event that triggers your job.

 <span class="parent-field">on.</span><a id="on-schedule" href="#on-schedule" class="field">`schedule`</a> <span class="type">String</span>
-You can specify a rate to periodically trigger your job, supported rates:
+You can specify a rate to periodically trigger your job.
+Supported rates:

 * `"@yearly"`
 * `"@monthly"`